Etihad Campus tram stop

 Etihad Campus is a tram stop on the East Manchester Line (EML) of Greater Manchester's light-rail Metrolink system.
-The stop is located adjacent to the City of Manchester Stadium (also known as the Etihad Stadium).
-The stop has a staggered platform layout, and has wide platforms in order to cope with large crowds which use the stop on match days or other events at the stadium.
+The stop is located by the Etihad Campus adjacent to the City of Manchester Stadium.
+The stop has a staggered platform layout, and has wide platforms in order to cope with large crowds which use the stop on match days or other events.

 Initially intended to be known as Sportcity-Stadium, after the Sportcity area it serves, the proposal was changed following the announcement of Manchester City's Etihad Campus project.
 The station opened on 11 February 2013, after a three-day free trial for local residents.
 The station was constructed as part of Phase 3a of the Metrolink's expansion.

 Services

-Services are mostly every 12 minutes on all routes.
+Services run every twelve minutes on each route at most operating times.

-Additional trams and double trams run at events such as football matches and concerts at the nearby Etihad Stadium.
-A stabling siding to accommodate waiting trams prior to the event finishing has been constructed to allow quicker transportation of people following the conclusion of such events.
+For events such as football matches and concerts at the nearby Etihad Stadium and Arena, a stabling siding to accommodate waiting trams prior to the event finishing was constructed to allow quicker transportation of people following the conclusion of such events, but Metrolink does not run extra trams since the regular service was increased in January 2024.